gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.Dimension.md

 > **unit**: `string`

-- The unit of dimension
+- The unit of dimension.

 ***